-- Toss ingredients in a blender and add liquid—either the liquid you steamed in or breast milk or water to start.
+- Toss ingredients in a blender and add liquid—either the liquid you steamed in, breast milk, or water to start.
 As you progress, add in some fat like coconut oil, olive oil, grass-fed butter, and herbs and spices.

 - Blend, blend, blend!

-Fats are needed for brain and nerve development and help with the absorption of key nutrients.
-Good sources of healthy fat for your baby include avocado, nut butters, seeds (pumpkin, sunflower, etc.), oils (extra-virgin olive oil, coconut oil, and avocado oil), ghee, and full-fat dairy.
+- Fats: Fats are needed for brain and nerve development and help with the absorption of key nutrients.
+Good sources of healthy fat for your baby include avocado, nut butters, seeds (pumpkin, sunflower, etc.), oils (extra-virgin olive oil, coconut oil, and avocado oil), ghee, and dairy.

-Iron stores are diminished by the time babies are 6 months old, so it is important to get this mineral through food.
+- Iron: Iron stores are diminished by the time babies are six months old, so it is important to get this mineral through food.
 Key sources are meat and poultry as well as plant-based options like legumes, beans, tofu, and green leafy vegetables.

-Healthy gut flora is key to an efficient digestion and a strong immune system.
+- Probiotics: Healthy gut flora is key to an efficient digestion and a strong immune system.
 A healthy gut can also improve or reduce the likelihood of some common childhood conditions like eczema, food allergies, and asthma.
-Good sources of probiotics include kefir, miso, yogurt, fermented vegetables, sourdough bread, and more.
-You may want to consider a supplement if you delivered via C-section or your baby took antibiotics at an early age.
+Good sources of probiotics include kefir, miso, yogurt, and fermented vegetables.

 How to portion homemade baby food.